flatiron/viewful/README.md

 ```js
 var str = view.create.render({ title: 'hello' });
 ```
+<a name="presenter"></a>
 ## Creating Presenters for Isomorphic Views
-<a name="presenter"></a>
-A "presenter" can be considered a function which takes data from a resource ( model ) and programmatically applies it to a rendered view.
+A "presenter" can be considered a function which takes data and programmatically applies it to a rendered view.

 In simple use-cases, you will not need to write a presenter as most templating languages for JavaScript take in markup and data, and return a rendered view.
 For Level 1 DOM rendering ( think generating HTML ), this is sufficient.
-Viewful supports 12+ JavaScript templating languages out of the box *and* and can auto-detect templating engines based on file name extensions, so in most cases you won't have to think about "presenters".
+In most cases you won't have to think about "presenters".

 In more advanced use-cases, such as writing Isomorphic Views, you will want to create a presenter to act upon your view.
 This is particularly important when dealing with browser UI logic.